topspin/topspin-wordpress/readme.txt

 No!
 If you're not using v2.0, the Installation process is pretty painless and you can have a store up and running in as little as 5min.

 = I've installed the plugin, but none of my Offers are showing up.
-Help! = First make sure your Artist ID, API Username, and API Key are correct.
+Help! = First make sure your API User and API Key are correct.
 If they are, make sure the offers you wish to display on your site all have the `Offers API` checkbox marked in the Topspin App.
 If your info is correct and the Offers API checkboxes are marked but it's still not working, please contact Topspin for support with your Topspin Account: http://www.topspinmedia.com/contact

 = Where do I get help with Topspin? =
 Lot's of resources are available.
 This is a good place to start: http://www.topspinmedia.com/help